espocrm/documentation/docs/administration/extensions.md

 In order to upgrade an already installed extension (e.g. Advanced Pack, VoIP integration) to a newer version:

-1. Download the new version of needed extension.
+1. Download the new version of the needed extension.
 2. Login as an administrator.
 3. Go to Administration > Extensions.
 4. Upload your new extension package (zip file) without uninstalling the already installed version.